The Weighted $L^p$ Minkowski Problem: The case of negative p

-\begin{lemma} Let $\mu$ be a finite, rotational invariant, radially decreasing Borel measure on $\R^n$ with continuous density.
+\begin{lemma} Let $\mu$ be a rotationally invariant, radially decreasing probability measure on $\R^n$ with continuous density.
 Let $p<0$.
-We consider two cases. \begin{enumerate} \item Fix $a \in (0,\mu(\R^n))$.
-Let $\nu$ be an even, finite Borel measure on $\sn$ that vanishes on all great hemispheres.
-Then, there exists a symmetric convex body $K$ with $\mu(K)=a$ solving (the variant of) \eqref{eq:max_p} (with $\kne$) for the given $\mu$ and $\nu$. \item Suppose also that, if $d\mu(x)=\psi(|\cdot|)dx,$ then $\psi\in L^1([0,\infty))$.
-Fix $a \in (\frac{\mu(\R^n)}{2},\mu(\R^n))$.
-Let $\nu$ be a finite Borel measure on $\sn$ that vanishes on all great hemispheres.
+We consider two cases. \begin{enumerate} \item Fix $a \in (0,1)$.
+Let $\nu$ be an even, finite Borel measure on $\sn$ that vanishes on all great subspheres.
+Then, there exists a symmetric convex body $K$ with $\mu(K)=a$ solving (the variant of) \eqref{eq:max_p} (with $\kne$) for the given $\mu$ and $\nu$. \item Suppose also that, if $d\mu(x)=\psi(|\cdot|)dx,$ then $\psi\in L^1(\R_+)$.
+Fix $a \in (\frac{1}{2},1)$.
+Let $\nu$ be a finite Borel measure on $\sn$ that vanishes on all great subspheres.
 Then, there exists a convex body $K$ with $\mu(K)=a$ solving \eqref{eq:max_p} for the given $\mu$ and $\nu$. \end{enumerate} \end{lemma} \begin{proof} Let $K_\ell$ be a sequence tending to the supremum, that is

-It suffices to show that the sequence $\{K_\ell\}$ has a non-degenerate limit and is contained in a big ball; by Blaschke selection, this would then yield that there exists a convex body $K$ such that, up to a subsequence, $K_\ell\to K$ and, by construction, $K$ is a convex body with $\mu(K)=a >0$ (that is symmetric for case 1).
+It suffices to show that the sequence $\{K_\ell\}$ has a non-degenerate limit and is contained in a large ball; by Blaschke selection, this would then yield the result that there exists a convex body $K$ such that up to a subsequence, $K_\ell\to K$ and, by construction, $K$ is a convex body with $\mu(K)=a >0$ (which is symmetric for case 1).

 The fact that the limit is non-degenerate follows from Proposition~\ref{prop:non_degen_2} for case 1 and Proposition~\ref{p:origin_int_2} for case 2; we now show that $K_\ell$ is bounded.
-Again by way of contradiction, suppose otherwise.
-From polarity, the sequence $K_\ell^\circ$ is then degenerate.
-That is, by passing to a subsequence if need by, $K_\ell^\circ$ converges to a compact, convex set $K^\circ$ and there exists $v_0\in\sn$ such that $h_{K^\circ}(v_0)=0$.
-Define the set, for every $r\in\sn$, Then, by \cite[Lemma 6.2]{HLYZ18},
+Again, by way of contradiction, suppose otherwise.
+From polarity, the sequence $K_\ell^\circ$ is degenerate.
+That is, by passing to a subsequence if needed, $K_\ell^\circ$ converges to a compact convex set $K^\circ$ and there exists $v_0\in\sn$ such that $h_{K^\circ}(v_0)=0$.
+Define the set, for every $r\in\sn$, Then, by \cite[Lemma 6.2]{HLYZ18}, $\rho_{K_\ell^\circ}\to 0$ on $\omega_r(v_0)$.
+Since we have already shown that $h_{K_\ell}$ is bounded from below, it follows that $\rho_{K^{\circ}_\ell}$ is bounded from above.
+Consequently, $K_\ell^\circ\subset RB_2^n$ for some $R>0$.
+Then: